A Lookback at WMS Evolution

 Now nearly everything we’ve covered until now is outdated.
-Sure, hardware like forklifts, pallets, and racks are all still used today, but the systems on which warehouses and inventory are managed is lightning fast by comparison and significantly more efficient.
-Today’s warehouse management system (WMS) is a hub of integrations, connecting warehouses to all areas of the supply chain, and is accessed online and often from the cloud.
+Sure, hardware like forklifts, pallets, and racks are all still used today, but the systems on which warehouses and inventory are managed are lightning-fast by comparison and significantly more efficient.
+Today’s warehouse management system (WMS) is a hub of integrations, connecting warehouse inventory to all areas of the supply chain, and is accessed online and often from the cloud.
 One thing to note, 3PL Central built 3PL Warehouse Manager, the very first cloud-based WMS back in 2006, and has been a leader in the online WMS space ever since.
 By reducing manual paper processes and keeping warehouse information stored in a centralized location where multiple people can access it at different terminals (i.e., online and through the cloud), the time lag for recording every single interaction with and within a warehouse decreases ten-fold; thus saving warehouses thousands of labor hours each year.

 The most important features of the modern WMS are that they integrate, they’re fast, and they provide accurate information.

-An integrated WMS will allow access to multiple software programs, all from within a single platform (AKA single sign on).
+An integrated WMS will allow access to multiple software programs, all from within a single platform (AKA single sign-on).
 No more needing to remember scores of login credentials to accomplish seemingly simple, yet crucial tasks, like sharing inventory with shopping carts, pulling carrier tracking numbers for shipping labels, and more.

 A fast WMS has no lag time and accomplishes tasks instantaneously.
 Need to run an inventory report for a customer?
 Compute in seconds.
-Need to set up the shipping labels to deliver product to the end destination?
-One button click away.
+Need to set up the shipping labels to deliver the product to the end destination?
+One button clicks away.
 Need to calculate the total billable hours for warehouse work completed?
 Automate monthly recurring charges for customer billing.
-These things used to be done individually, based on the requests of a customer, or one at time by humans, which was a slower, error-prone, and arduous process.
+These things used to be done individually, based on the requests of a customer, or one at a time by humans, which was a slower, error-prone, and arduous process.

-Above all else, a warehouse must be accurate.
+Above all else, a warehouse inventory must be accurate.
 Customers demand speed, but they also demand that their order is correct.
 No leniency is given to businesses or warehouses that mess up their order.
 With SmartScan, third-party logistics (3PL) warehouses can reach 100% order picking accuracy, ensuring that customers stay happy with the orders they receive.

 The Future of the Warehouse Management System